 Policy discourses and curricula reveal the ideological framing of the constructs that they encode and create, project, enact, and enforce aspects such as language status, power and rights through projective texts generated to forward and describe the contexts of their enactments.
 Policy documents are therefore socially transformative through their evaluative function that frames and guides action in order to achieve language reforms.
 While temperance and reflection are required to address such complex issues, because moving to fast may create trouble, nonetheless the absence of action in this domain may lead to systemic intolerance, injustice, inequity, mass discrimination and even, genocidal crimes.
 Therefore the position taken here is that we can't postpone the discussion on linguistic human rights on the mere assumption that languages are so fluid that they do not exist.
 Postmodern criticism is valid in its realm when it denounces abusive language, when constructs have been reified and are used for actions that betray the initial intent of such normalized expressions.
 However we need a vocabulary to intervene when language is used to build asocial differences that priviledge a few and impose forms of obedience on the many.
 The position here is transdisciplinary: we are looking for the included middle, rather than inheriting the Aristotelian logic of exclusion.
 We are looking for conceptual space in which A can coexist with non-A, as Lupasco (1951) suggested.

 This website is a follow up of the First Conference on Language Education Policy organized in Shanghai in March-April 2013, as it was proposed by the partner universities to create a network of graduate students and scholars interested in such studies.
 If interested, please register as a member: you will be informed about our forthcoming activities.
 We organized a Research Conference on December 16-18, 2013, at the University of Granada (Spain); on June 14-15, 2014, the Third Conference on Language Education Policy Studies was organized in Kaohsiung, South of Taiwan (see HERE).
 The Fourth Conference was held on October 11-12 2014 in Brisbane, Australia, at the University of South Queensland, Springfield Campus.
 The Fourth Conference was held on October 11-12 2014 in Brisbane, Australia, at the University of South Queensland, Springfield Campus.
 See HERE.
 The Fifth Conference was organized at Southeast University in Nanjing, China, on April 3-5, 2015.
 See HERE.
 The Sixth Conference was organized on October 17-18, 2015, at the University of South Queensland, Towoomba campus, Australia.
 See HERE.
+A three-day symposium on Migration, Mobility and Displacement was organized with INEI on Nov.
+7-9, 2016 at the University of Wisconsin Madison (USA).

 Our publications are published by Deep University Press: